 During the architectural design phase, the API description created in phase 1, is refined.
-First of all, an appropriate architectural style should be chosen, such as GraphQL, REST, RPC or HATEOAS .
+First of all, an appropriate API philosophy should be chosen, such as GraphQL, REST, SOAP or RPC.

 The detailed design decisions are documented by refining the API description.
 Typically OpenAPI/Swagger or RAML are used as API description languages.
 In addition to the above design decisions, it should be avoided to reinvent the wheel for common APIs.
 Instead, published or company-specific API templates should be used.
 APIs should also be designed as a part of the API portfolio, meaning that the designed API should be consistent with the other APIs in the same portfolio.